deweysasser/makessl/README.md

      mkdir -p hosts/www.example.com
      make certs

+To generate certificate bundles for all hosts (this will implicitly make all certificates as well):

+     make bundles

 ## Certificate Authority

 If you use 'make certs', a root certificate authority and signing key